QRTP — QR Transport Protocol

 Squeezed frame

 The squeezed format reduces header overhead for the common case of a single transfer stream.
-It is identified by transfer_id & 0x8000 != 0.
-Since there is no explicit stream descriptor, the receiver infers parameters: stream_id = 0.
+It is identified by the transfer_id having its high bit set (frame[3] & 0x80 != 0, or transfer_id & 0x8000 != 0).
+Since there is no explicit stream header section, the receiver infers that stream_id = 0.

 Squeezed format packet_size depends on the total frame size.
 If frame_size − 8 ≥ 368, packet_size = 368.
 Otherwise, packet_size = 40.
 In QR code terms, large packet size is used from level 13 and up with low ECC (L17 with high ECC), and small packet size for levels below that.

-QR codes smaller than 48 bytes are not supported by the current QRTP implementation, though there is a minimal frame spec in progress.
+QR codes smaller than 48 bytes are not supported by the current QRTP implementation.

 0x00 71 00 // "q\0" marker (u16 LE)